DSXiangLi/DecryptPrompt/README.md

   - MAGPIE: Alignment Data Synthesis from Scratch by Prompting Aligned LLMs with Nothing
   - Scaling Synthetic Data Creation with 1,000,000,000 Personas
   - UNLEASHING REASONING CAPABILITY OF LLMS VIA SCALABLE QUESTION SYNTHESIS FROM SCRATCH
+  - A Survey on Data Synthesis and Augmentation for Large Language Models
 - 如何降低通用能力损失
   - How Abilities in Large Language Models are Affected by Supervised Fine-tuning Data Composition
   - TWO-STAGE LLM FINE-TUNING WITH LESS SPECIALIZATION AND MORE GENERALIZATION